Skip to main content

 • A background reader task owns stdin, reads newline-delimited frames, and parses each into RxJsonRpcMessage<RoleServer>.
 Successful parses go into an inbound mpsc channel for receive().
 Parse failures cause a synthetic JsonRpcError(-32700) to be enqueued onto the outbound channel directly (bypassing receive() so the service never sees an error event), and the loop continues.

-• A background writer task owns stdout and drains the outbound channel, serialising messages as one-line JSON each.
+• A background writer task owns stdout and drains the bounded outbound channel, serialising messages as one-line JSON each.

 • send() enqueues onto the outbound channel; receive() polls the inbound channel; close() drops the senders so both tasks exit cleanly.